php42/TPDP-Dev-Tools/docs/MAP EDITOR README.txt

 Expect weirdness as the event system is not fully understood yet.

-See mad.txt, fmf.txt, and obs.txt for a discription of the actual map files.
+See mad.txt, fmf.txt, and obs.txt in the file_format folder for a discription of the actual map files.